N.E.R.D.: 2005–2008: Hiatus and Seeing Sounds

-In 2005, N.E.R.D ended their contract with Virgin Records over a label dispute and the band disbanded.
+In 2005, N.E.R.D. ended their contract with Virgin Records over a label dispute and the band disbanded.
 While touring, the band became "hooked" on the energy from their fans, which led them to begin recording their third studio album, spending their own money while still unsigned.
 Williams and Hugo later established Star Trak Entertainment, a subsidiary of Interscope Records.
 In March 2008, the band performed at South by Southwest in Austin, Texas.
 While there they filmed a PSA for Rock the Vote saying why they thought voting was important and the issues they cared about that election year.

 From April to June 2008, the band toured with Kanye West as an opening act along with Rihanna and Lupe Fiasco as part of the Glow in the Dark Tour.
 On June 13, they gave an energetic performance at the Isle of Wight festival, however they almost missed their scheduled show because they didn't know where the island was.
 On June 25, they performed in front of 40,000 people at the Isle of MTV 2008 at the Floriana granaries, Malta with free admission.

 On August 9, 2008, the band played at the Way Out West music festival held in the city park of Gothenburg, Sweden.
-In September 2008, N.E.R.D performed to a sold-out crowd at the House of Blues in Chicago, and brought special guest Bad Brains onstage.
-N.E.R.D released their third studio album, Seeing Sounds in June 2008.
+In September 2008, N.E.R.D. performed to a sold-out crowd at the House of Blues in Chicago, Illinois, and brought special guest Bad Brains onstage.
+N.E.R.D. released their third studio album, Seeing Sounds in June 2008.
 The first single off the album, titled "Everyone Nose (All the Girls Standing in the Line for the Bathroom)", was first mentioned on their Billionaire Boys Club blog in January 2008.
-The second single off the album, titled "Spaz", was used in a TV commercial for the Microsoft Zune.
-The group toured with American rock band, Linkin Park on the European leg of their Projekt Revolution tour in 2008 with artists like HIM, The Used and Jay-Z. The group also played at the National Bowl, Milton Keynes before the recording of Road to Revolution by Linkin Park.
+The second single off the album, titled "Spaz", was used in a television commercial for the Microsoft Zune.
+The group toured with American rock band, Linkin Park on the European leg of their Projekt Revolution tour in 2008 with artists like HIM, the Used and Jay-Z. The group also played at the National Bowl, Milton Keynes before the recording of Road to Revolution by Linkin Park.